GR74/minime/docs/README.md

 For a complete overview of all documentation, see **[DOCUMENTATION_SUMMARY.md](DOCUMENTATION_SUMMARY.md)**.

-## 🏗️ Memory System Overview
+## 🏗️ System Overview

-The current memory system is developed with below capabilities:
+MiniMe is an identity-conditioned LLM orchestration system that combines personal identity principles, memory from Obsidian vaults, and multi-agent orchestration to create a personalized AI assistant.

+**Current Implementation (Memory Layer)**:
-- **Indexes** notes from Obsidian vault
+- **Indexes** notes from Obsidian vaults
 - **Embeds** text using sentence transformers
 - **Searches** semantically using FAISS
 - **Connects** notes via graph edges
 - **Visualizes** knowledge graphs
 - **Generates** notes from conversations

+**Planned Features**:
+- Identity principle system with hierarchical masks
+- Multi-agent orchestration (architect, builder, critic, etc.)
+- Task classification and routing
+- Context-aware retrieval with identity weighting

 For detailed architecture, see **[architecture/ARCHITECTURE.md](architecture/ARCHITECTURE.md)**.